mshumayl/shumayldotcom/posts/aidaleel-architecture.md

 - NextAuth.js
 - OpenAI API

+Let's dive into each of these technologies.

 #### Next.js
-Next.js is an open-source full-stack React framework that allows us to run both front-end and back-end code in a single repository.
+First off, Next.js is an open-source full-stack React framework that allows us to run both front-end and back-end code in a single repository.
 It comes with all the usual React goodness, such as client states handling, re-rendering, and componentization.
-Additionally, Next.js offers support for pre-rendering HTML documents on the server via Static Site Generation (SSG) and Server-Side Rendering, which can be configured independently for each page in the `/pages` directory.
-Next.js automatically defines a route for every file in this directory, as it uses folder-based routing instead of controller-attached route definitions found in MVC-based frameworks.
+Additionally, Next.js offers support for pre-rendering HTML documents on the server via Static Site Generation (SSG) and Server-Side Rendering (SSR), which can be configured independently for each page in the `/pages` directory.
+Next.js automatically defines a route for every file in this directory, as it uses folder-based routing instead of controller-based route definitions found in MVC frameworks.

 SSG generates pages on the server at build time (during deployment) and serves them as static HTML documents.
 This means that when a user visits a page, they receive a pre-rendered HTML document (although data fetching and reactive client re-renders can still be done thereafter).
 For static pages, this approach can significantly improve the time-to-first-byte (TTFB) and enhance SEO by providing fully-rendered HTML documents that search engine crawlers love.
 Next.js defaults to SSG for all pages, but you can implement SSG explicitly by defining rendering procedures, server-side fetches, and props in the `getStaticProps` function at the top of each page file.
 For dynamic routes, `getStaticPaths` is also required to let Next.js know what data to fetch based on all the possible routes.